Alfalfa (Medicago sativa)

 - Rutin is used to treat chronic venous insufficiency, glaucoma, hay fever, hemorrhoids, varicose veins, poor circulation, cirrhosis, stress & cataracts.

-- It prevents accumulation of atherosclerotic plaque.
+- It prevents the accumulation of atherosclerotic plaque.

 - It helps reduce the amount of histamine released from the cells.